Skip to content

 Calculating Rates

-You might notice that the graphs for all the queries above plot continuously increasing lines:
+You may notice that the graphs for all the above queries plot continuously increasing lines:

-The usability of such graphs is close to zero, as they show ever-increasing counter values that are difficult to interpret, while we need to plot network bandwidth.
+The usability of such graphs is close to zero because they show ever-increasing counter values that are difficult to interpret, while we need to plot network bandwidth graphs.
 PromQL has a function rate that calculates the per-second rate for all matching time series:

 rate(node:network_receive_bytes_total[5m])